 While I live in a resort area that is busy during the summer season, there is only one other full-time resident in my small subdivision of 32 houses, so it is kind of desolate after the first of the year.

 I believe in trying to make things happen, rather than waiting for whatever randomly comes my way.
 I’m interested in meeting someone with whom I can become friends and establish a relationship.
 I’m a pretty plain old shoe – my one neighbor recently called me a “gentle soul” and what you see is what you get.
 I try to be interesting, polite, talkative to a point, listen carefully, mix in humor when appropriate (and maybe a few times when not so).
 But at this stage, I don’t have anything to prove, no role to play, no façade to wear.
 I seek company and companionship – perhaps more if the circumstances are right for both, but I have no pre-conceived outcome in mind.

 I eat most anything.
 I believe in going with the flow and being flexible to meet the situation.
 I like to share decision-making – I damn sure don’t know it all!

 I live on the Outer Banks of NC in Corolla and spend the winters in Hilton Head in my condo in Shelter Cove.
 I'm trying to sell in NC but am not going to give it away, so nothing much happening right now.

-I have one married son who lives in NYC and is a cardiologist.
+I have one married son who lives in Hartford, CT and is a cardiologist.
 I have three grands now.